Illiyas Sha — Published On June 16, 2021

 Median is 35

+The mode of the data is the most frequently occurring data or elements in a dataset.
 If an element occurs the highest number of times, it is the mode of that data.
-If no number in the data is repeated, then there is no mode for that data.
-There can be more than one mode in a dataset if two values have the same frequency and also the highest frequency.
+If no number in the data is repeated, then that data has no mode.
+There can be more than one mode in a dataset if two values have the same frequency, which is also the highest frequency.

 mode